-The Environment Agency Closed Pension Fund (the Fund or 'EAPF') is a closed, final salary (defined benefit) pension scheme with around 15,000 members and assets of approximately £280m as at 31 March 2017.
+The Environment Agency Closed Pension Fund (the Fund or 'EAPF') is a closed, final salary (defined benefit) pension scheme with around 14,000 members and assets of approximately £280m as at 31 March 2018.
 Full details of the Environment Agency Pension Funds and our activities can be found on www.eapf.org.uk

-This Investment Strategy Statement (ISS) sets out the principles and strategy that govern our process for investing the assets of the Fund as required by Regulation 7 of The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
-This Statement was made and approved by the Environment Agency Pension Committee on 23 March 2017, which acts on the delegated authority of the Environment Agency's Board, after taking advice from its investment staff, investment consultants, independent investment adviser and consulting actuary.
+This Investment Strategy Statement (ISS) sets out the principles and strategy that governs our process for investing the assets of the Fund as required by Regulation 7 of The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
+This Statement was approved by the Environment Agency Pensions Committee on 20 September 2018, which acts on the delegated authority of the Environment Agency's Board, after receiving input and advice from its investment staff, investment consultants, independent investment adviser and consulting actuary.